Conference Themes & Topics

 • Appropriate scale in the context of sustainable business

-• Facilitating the growth of small enterprises for net-zero
+• Facilitating growth of SMEs for net-zero

 • Attracting investment for delivering net-zero